How to Celebrate Christmas in Portland Like a Local

 Get away.
 Sometimes the only time I can really relax is in a house that I’m not responsible for cleaning.
 If that’s you, too, check out one of these special getaways.
 They’re a great opportunity to splurge on memories instead of stuff!

 Remember it’s about having fun, so do only as much as makes you and your loved ones happy.
-I listed the options, but they are just that — optional.
+Now you know the options, but they are just that — optional.

 Merry Christmas to all who celebrate, from our PDX Parent family to yours!